jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

   Configure HAProxy using Gateway API resources.
 ---

 [Gateway API](https://gateway-api.sigs.k8s.io/) is a collection of Kubernetes resources that can be installed as [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 Just like Ingress resources, Gateway API resources are used to configure incoming HTTP/s, TLS and TCP requests to the in cluster applications.
-HAProxy Ingress v0.17 partially supports the Gateway API spec, `v1alpha2`, `v1beta1` and `v1` versions.
+HAProxy Ingress v0.17 partially supports the Gateway API spec, `v1beta1` and `v1` versions.

 ## Installation

 The following steps configure the Kubernetes cluster and HAProxy Ingress to read and parse Gateway API resources:

-* Manually install the Gateway API CRDs from the experimental channel - HAProxy Ingress supports TCPRoute which is not included in the standard channel.
+* Manually install the Gateway API CRDs from the experimental channel - HAProxy Ingress supports TCPRoute and TLSRoute, they are not included in the standard channel.
 See the Gateway API [documentation](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api)
-    * ... or simply `kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/experimental-install.yaml`
+    * ... or simply `kubectl apply --server-side -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.4.0/experimental-install.yaml`
-    * `v1.0.0` is just a reference for a fresh new deployment, Gateway API `v0.4.0` or any newer versions are supported.
 * Start (or restart) the controller

 See below the [getting started steps](#getting-started).

 ## Conformance

-Gateway API `v1alpha2`, `v1beta1` and `v1` specs are partially implemented in v0.17 release.
+Gateway API `v1beta1` and `v1` specs are partially implemented in v0.17 release.
 The following list describes what is (or is not) supported:

 * Target Services can be annotated with [Backend or Path scoped]({{% relref "keys#scope" %}}) configuration keys, this will continue to be supported.
 * Gateway API resources doesn't support annotations, this is planned to continue to be unsupported.
 Extensions to the Gateway API spec will be added in the extension points of the API.